Alejandro Zepeda

 He graduated from Cal Poly Humboldt in 2020 with a major in Journalism and a minor in Business.
 When he attended Cal Poly Humboldt, he was very active in the student-run radio station, 105.1 KRFH-LP Arcata- Radio Free Humboldt, being the station manager in his senior year, along with working in and with various other campus entities including the dean's office in the College of Professional Studies and the MarCom office for Cal Poly Humboldt.

 He has lived in Humboldt County since 2011 and considers it his home.
 In his spare time, he enjoys exploring the many natural areas that Humboldt County has to offer, cooking meals that utilize the plethora of fresh ingredients available in the area, or working on restoring vintage audio equipment.
-Alejandro lives in Arcata with one dog, two cats, and three roommates.
+Alejandro lives in Eureka with his partner, one dog, and two cats.

 -